sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 - ❌ Sorting – when listing users
 - ❌ Entity tags (ETags)
 - ❌ Multi-tenancy – you can only have 1 SCIM client configured at a time.
-- ❌ Soft delete – Currently, we do not support soft deletion through SCIM.
+- ❌ Soft delete – Prior to version 5.1, we do not support soft deletion through SCIM.
 When a user is deleted (typically, when removed from a group of users who can access Sourcegraph), we **permanently delete** their user in Sourcegraph.
 This means that if the user is re-added to such a group, their settings will be reset.
 - ❌ Tests with many IdPs – we’ve only validated the endpoint with Okta and Azure AD.